cilium/cilium/Documentation/gettingstarted/k8s-install-azure.rst

 .. code:: bash

-    az ad sp create-for-rbac -n cilium-operator
+    az ad sp create-for-rbac --name cilium-operator > azure-sp.json

-The output will look like this: (Store it for later use)
+The contents of ``azure-sp.json`` should look like this:

 .. code:: bash